Queen's Park station (Toronto): Architecture and art

 A ceramic tile mural, a gift from the Government of Portugal, is located within the fare-paid area of the mezzanine.
 The mural features subject matter inspired by Portuguese exploration of the New World.
 It was designed by Ana Vilela, manufactured by Viúva Lamego in Lisbon and installed here in 2003.

+Station improvements

+As of January 2025, further renovations at the station have been ongoing since the fourth quarter of 2023, including asbestos removal and cosmetic upgrades such as new wall finishes.
+Some riders have expressed frustration with the station's safety and appearance due to a lack of proper wayfinding signage and missing tiles.

 Surface connections

 A transfer is required to connect between the subway system and these surface routes:

 TTC routes serving the station include: